This is a guide to the original FFVII.

 But, there is a difference between current HP and maximum HP.
 Current HP is equivalent, in Street Fighter, to how much life you have left.
 Maximum HP is the equivalent of the full size of your life bar.

-So let's say you begin a battle in Final Fantasy VII.
+So let's say you begin a battle.
 Imagine your maximum HP is 100, and your current HP is also 100, because you haven't lost any life yet.
 An enemy attacks you and the number "10" appears above your character's head.
 You have just lost 10 HP, or 10% of your maximum health.

-So how do you win a battle in Final Fantasy VII?
+So how do you win a battle?
 Just get all your enemies' Hit Points down to 0.
 How do you do that?
 Attack your enemies by selecting options from the battle menu.
 For example, if you select "Attack" and then select an enemy, your character will attack that enemy, lowering their HP (you will see a number appear above the enemy - that's the HP damage you've inflicted).

-How do you lose a battle in Final Fantasy VII?
+How do you lose a battle?
 If all of your own party members' Hit Points are reduced to 0, you will lose the battle and also get a Game Over.
 This is why it's important to take advantage of Save Points!

 As the game progresses you will have more options in terms of how you hurt your enemies.
 New Commands, new Magic spells, and Summon spells will become available.

 All of your characters also have Magic Points (MP), which is another number.
 MP numbers work a bit like a "Special" bar in fighting games.
 Any time you use a Magic, Summon spell, or most Enemy Skills (don't worry if you don't know what all these are yet), you will use some of that MP.
 To raise your MP back up, you can use Ether items, or a Tent at a Save Point, or rest at an Inn or other resting place.